VincentYu68/policy_transfer/README.md

 This is code for the following papers:

+<a href="https://arxiv.org/abs/1909.12995">Learning Fast Adaptation with Meta Strategy Optimization, ICRA 2020</a>

-<a href="https://arxiv.org/abs/1810.05751">Policy Transfer with Strategy Optimization</a>
+<a href="https://arxiv.org/abs/1810.05751">Policy Transfer with Strategy Optimization, ICLR 2019</a>

-<a href="https://arxiv.org/abs/1702.02453">Prepare for the Unknown: Learning a Universal Policy with Online System Identification</a>
+<a href="https://arxiv.org/abs/1702.02453">Prepare for the Unknown: Learning a Universal Policy with Online System Identification, RSS 2017</a>

 ## Prerequisites